Michael Korda: Private life

 Michael Korda was married to Carolyn "Casey" Keese from 1958 until their divorce in 1978.
-They had one child together, Chris, a musician and founder of the Church of Euthanasia.
+They had one child together, Chris, a musician.

 Later in 1978, Korda married Margaret Mogford, a former fashion model and the former wife of photographer Burt Glinn.
-The two shared a love of horses and met at the Claremont Riding Academy near Central Park while they were both still married to their spouses.
+The two shared a love of horses and met at the Claremont Riding Academy near Central Park.
 He was Mogford's third husband.
 They co-authored a number of books together including Horse Housekeeping.
 Mogford died of brain cancer at age 79 in 2017, which Korda detailed in his 2019 memoir Passing.
+In November 2020, Korda married Margaret (Maggie) Staats Simmons.

 Korda has written about his personal life and his hobbies.
 An avid horseman and fox hunter, he authored Horse People and Horse Housekeeping.
-In 2001, Korda released Country Matters, which chronicled his life at his second home, Stonegate Farm.
+In 2001, Korda released Country Matters, which chronicled his life at his home, Stonegate Farm.